-Periodic maintenance and repair during the 75-year lifespan of the bridge would result in similar types of emissions, including GHGs, as described for construction and demolition activities.
+Periodic maintenance and repair of the utility lines and during the 75-year lifespan of the bridge would result in similar types of emissions, including GHGs, as described for construction and demolition activities.
 Emissions would be periodic and could last for several days to months depending on the work required to conduct the maintenance and/or repairs.
 The amounts of air pollutants associated with these emissions would likely be similar to those from construction and demolition and are expected to have negligible short-term adverse effects on regional air quality or climate change.